 The Mission-style burrito originated in San Francisco's Mission District, a neighborhood dominated by Central American culture.
 Noted for its jumbo proportion, the Mission burrito includes extra rice and other goodies, such as sour cream, guacamole and salsa.
 Hundreds of taquerias serve San Francisco-style burritos in the city.
 Try El Farolito or Taqueria La Cumbre for a true San Francisco burrito experience.

 Secret Breakfast from Humphry Slocombe

-Traditionally the working place of Chinese and Italian immigrants, Fisherman's Wharf is a seafood lover's paradise that reflects its multicultural history.
+Traditionally the working place of Chinese and Italian immigrants, Fisherman's Wharf is now a seafood lover's paradise that reflects its multicultural history.
 Cioppino, an Italian-American seafood stew, was invented to use up leftover seafood.
-It soon began cropping up on restaurant menus at places like Alioto's.
 Today, it's a widely popular dish.
 San Francisco is also famous for Dungeness Crab when it's in season each winter, as well as oysters.
 Be sure to try the oysters at Fog Harbor Fish House while you're on Fisherman's Wharf.
-Most restaurants still source their fish and crab from the boats of local fisherman.
+Most restaurants still source their fish and crab from the boats of local fishermen.